linqiu126/hcu/hcusrc/l0comvm/readme.txt

 //= ZJL, 2018 Jan.9 CURRENT_SW_DELIVERY 304=>BFDF项目
 = 开始调测BFDF的界面
+= Json-c big bug: can not use latest cloned verion13 (/etc/local/lib/libjson.so.3.0.1), but must use code verion 12 (libjson.so.3.0.0).
+This code also copied at Baidu yunpan.

 //= ZJL, 2018 Jan.8 CURRENT_SW_DELIVERY 303=>BFHS项目
 = To easy test, SYSSWM starting timer set from 15 to 15000.
 To be corrected.